georgetor2020/aws-parameter-store/README.md

 ### Requirements

 * AWS account - if you're doing this workshop as a part of an AWS event, you will be provided an account through a platform called Event Engine.
 The workshop administrator will provide instructions.
 If the event specifies you'll need your own account or if you're doing this workshop on your own, it's easy and free to [create an account](https://aws.amazon.com/) if you do not have one already.
-* If using your own AWS account, create and use an IAM account with elevated privileges.
-Easiest option is to create an IAM user with admin privileges.
+* If using your own AWS account, We haven't finished the setup.

 Familiarity with AWS, Python, Cloudformation, and Lambda is a plus but not required.